KERNAL

-KERNAL is Commodore's name for the ROM-resident operating system core in its 8-bit home computers; from the original PET of 1977, followed by the extended but related versions used in its successors: the VIC-20, Commodore 64, Plus/4, Commodore 16, and Commodore 128.
+KERNAL is Commodore's name for the ROM-resident operating system core in its 8-bit home computers: from the original PET of 1977, followed by the extended but related versions used in its successors: the VIC-20; Commodore 64; Plus/4; Commodore 16; and Commodore 128.

 Description

 The Commodore 8-bit machines' KERNAL consists of the low-level, close-to-the-hardware OS routines roughly equivalent to the BIOS in IBM PC compatibles (in contrast to the BASIC interpreter routines, also located in ROM) as well as higher-level, device-independent I/O functionality.
-It is user-callable via a jump table in RAM whose central (oldest) part, for reasons of backwards compatibility, remains largely identical throughout the whole 8-bit series.
+It is user-callable via a jump table in RAM whose central (oldest) part, for reasons of backwards compatibility, (Note: The KERNAL jump table, used to access all the subroutines in the KERNAL, is an array of JMP (jump) instructions leading to the actual subroutines.
+This feature ensures compatibility with user-written software in the event that code within the KERNAL ROM needs to be relocated in a later revision.) remains largely identical throughout the whole 8-bit series.
 The KERNAL ROM occupies the last 8 KB of the 8-bit CPU's 64 KB address space ($E000–$FFFF).

 The jump table can be modified to point to user-written routines, for example, to integrate a fast loader so that its fast replacement routines are used system-wide or to replace the system text output routine with one that works in bitmapped mode rather than character mode.
 This use of a jump table was novel in small computers at the time.

 The Adventure International games published for the VIC-20 on the cartridge are an example of software that uses the KERNAL.
 Because they only use the jump table, the games can be memory dumped to disk, loaded into a Commodore 64, and run without modification.

 The KERNAL was initially written for the Commodore PET by John Feagans, who introduced the idea of separating the BASIC routines from the operating system.
 It was further developed by several people, notably Robert Russell, who added many of the features for the VIC-20 and the C64.

 Example

-A simple, yet characteristic, example of using the KERNAL is given by the following 6502 assembly language subroutine (written in ca65 assembler format/syntax):
+A simple, yet characteristic, example of using the KERNAL is given by the following 6502 assembly language subroutine (Note: Many of the KERNAL subroutines (e.g., OPEN and CLOSE) were vectored through page three in RAM, allowing a programmer to intercept the associated KERNAL calls and add to or replace the original functions.) (written in ca65 assembler format/syntax), implementing the classic "Hello, world!" program: